tardate/LittleArduinoProjects/Kraft/HarrierGR1/README.md

 ![build_jet_engine](./assets/build_jet_engine.jpg?raw=true)

-The navigation strobe circuit is two 555 timers and supporting components that is installed to the rear.
+The navigation strobe circuit is two 555 timers and supporting components that installed to the rear.
-Although there is enough room to use through-hole oponents, I switched to surface mount resistors and capacitors for this module (just because).
+Although there is enough room to use through-hole components, I switched to surface mount resistors and capacitors for this module (just because).

-Note: here's where I made an irreversible mistake: I tested the stobe circuit for basic operation before installation, BUT DIDN'T CHECK THE TIMING.
+Note: here's where I made an irreversible mistake: I tested the strobe circuit for basic operation before installation, BUT DIDN'T CHECK THE TIMING.
 I think my SMT components had very different tolerances and actual component values than the through-hole components I used on the breadboard test.
 I only noticed it was off after sealing the fuselage (and my fate!).
 So my navigation strobe in the final build is a bit disappointing - in particular, the on-time is too short for it to flash with a decent brightness.